ISO/IEC 27018:2019 overview

 Azure and ISO/IEC 27018

-Microsoft Azure, Dynamics 365, and other Microsoft online services are assessed for compliance with the ISO/IEC 27018 code of practice during regular ISO/IEC 27001 audits conducted by an independent third-party auditing firm.
+Microsoft Azure, Dynamics 365, and other Microsoft cloud services are assessed for compliance with the ISO/IEC 27018 code of practice during regular ISO/IEC 27001 audits conducted by an independent third-party auditing firm.
 You can review the Azure ISO/IEC 27018 certificate and audit report for more information.
 These documents demonstrate that Microsoft online services in scope for the audit have incorporated ISO/IEC 27018 controls for the protection of PII.

 - Azure Government